-Marutama Ramen still remains my favourite ramen joint in Singapore…. maybe it is because it is one of the first joints I visited.
-The chicken broth (toripaitan broth) is tasty but not overwhelming, not to mention the melt in your mouth chargrilled char siu and perfectly cooked thin and springy (Hakata-styled) noodles.
+Marutama Ramen still remains our favourite ramen joint in Singapore…. maybe it is because it is one of the first ramen restaurant we visited.
+The chicken broth (toripaitan broth) is tasty but not overwhelming, not to mention the melt in your mouth chargrilled braised pork belly (char siu) and perfectly cooked thin and springy (Hakata-styled) noodles.

 This place is suitable for dining with baby and children.
 Baby seats are readily available.